Time: 10:30 - 16:30

 How will I be taught, and will there be any work outside the class?

-The format of the class will include a PowerPoint presentation, video clips, activities and follow-up discussions.
+The format of the class will include PowerPoint presentations, video clips, readings and discussions.

 Are there any other costs?
 Is there anything I need to bring?